10 Letter of Interest Examples + How to Write One in 2026

 Penelope Taylor

-- You already work at the company, so you’ve got one foot in the door.
+• You already work at the company, so you already have an established track record at the company.
 A stellar letter of interest combined with the right resume outline should do the trick—but to seal the deal, don’t forget to express your knowledge and passion for your workplace.

-- Penelope highlighted her journey at this company throughout the entire letter, and this is the right approach.
-Talk about your climb up the ladder and the relevant work experience you’ve gathered that led you to where you are now.
+• Penelope highlighted her journey at this company throughout the entire letter, and this is the right approach.
+Talk about your career progression within the company, including promotions and expanded responsibilities, and the relevant work experience you’ve gathered that led you to where you are now.

 Internship Letter of Interest Example